Textualize/textual/docs/tutorial.md

 --8<-- "docs/images/stopwatch_widgets.excalidraw.svg"
 </div>

-- `layout: horizontal` aligns child widgets horizontally from left to right.
 - `background: $boost` sets the background color to `$boost`.
 The `$` prefix picks a pre-defined color from the builtin theme.
 There are other ways to specify colors such as `"blue"` or `rgb(20,46,210)`.
 - `height: 5` sets the height of our widget to 5 lines of text.
 - `margin: 1` sets a margin of 1 cell around the `Stopwatch` widget to create a little space between widgets in the list.